 During this phase of the low FODMAP diet, foods that have been deemed tolerable in the reintroduction phase of the diet are slowly added back into the diet.
 The end goal of the low FODMAP elimination diet is to enjoy the most varied diet possible while maintaining good symptom control.
 Tolerance to FODMAPs can change over time, so re-doing some of the FODMAP reintroductions on occasion is a good idea.
 An over-restricted diet is not the goal of the low FODMAP diet!
 Gaining good symptom control to allow for a fuller life and delicious food IS the goal!

-Epicured has a number of complimentary handouts reviewed by our in-house FODMAP expert, Kate Scarlata, MPH, RDN to help guide you through a low FODMAP diet.
+Epicured has even more complimentary handouts to help guide you through a low FODMAP diet!
+Check them out here:

 Low FODMAP Diet Reintroduction Phase + Symptom Tracker handout